-That, my friend, is the Sumatra mandheling coffee these dreams are made of.
+That, my friend, is the Sumatra mandheling coffee bean these dreams are made of.

-The magic behind this unique flavor combination is not magic at all, but rather the intersection of several significant variables: Climate, processing, and genetics.
+The magic behind this unique flavor combination is not magic at all, but rather the intersection of several significant variables: Climate, coffee processing methods, and genetics.

 Those first two variables are related, as they are in most coffee-growing regions around the world: The local ambient temperature, precipitation patterns, relative humidity, sun exposure, and other goings-on in the atmosphere will have a direct influence on the post-harvest processing that the coffee grown there will undergo.
-If it’s a sunny, dry climate, for instance, coffee might need less fermentation and a shorter drying time; someplace with shady days and cool overnights might call for a longer fermentation and drying time.
+If it’s a sunny, dry climate, for instance, growing coffee may need less fermentation and a shorter drying time; someplace with shady days and cool overnights might call for longer fermentation and drying times.

 The “new” Sumatra

-Because the classic Sumatran flavor profile has never ticked the most popular “third-wave” boxes for cupping notes (read: delicate florals, intense acidity, sugary sweetness), wet-hulled coffees have been overlooked in the past as low-quality or unexciting.
+Because the classic Sumatran coffee taste and flavor profile has never ticked the most popular “third-wave” boxes for cupping notes (read: delicate florals, intense acidity, sugary sweetness), wet-hulled coffees have been overlooked in the past as low-quality or unexciting.

 There’s a wide range of wonderful Sumatran coffees to explore right now, including classic profile expressions from Highwire Coffee Roasters ($22.95), Novo ($20.60) and Atomic Coffee Roasters ($17.65) — and even a sweet, fresh-tasting honey process from Airship ($15.30).